sparvu/data-recorders/docs/usage.md

 ...
 ```

-##### Data Fabric section
+##### Data Platform section

 This is the section where users should defined where they want to send data.
-The platform section describes the details of one or many data analytics fabrics, each with own settings.
+The platform section describes the details of one or many data analytics platforms, each with own settings.
 All raw data can be transported to one or many platforms at the same time.
 Under this section we need to define and configure, the following:

 - port number, the port number default 80, or 443
 - hostname, IP or FQD of the platform